clulab/eidos/wmexchanger/README.md

-# wmuser
+# wmexchanger

 This subproject of Eidos houses code that can be used to retrieve documents from DART servers hosted by Two Six Labs.
 It is similar to the elasticsearch subproject that retrieves documents from that kind of server.
-Retrieval proceeds in two stages described in the following sections.
+Retrieval proceeds in two stages described in the next two sections.
+The results need to be transmitted back to the provider of the documents.
+This is performed by the RestProducerApp described in a third section.
+Finally, this process has been adapted to a hands-free environment in which these programs loop forever, checking for new document and processing them as they appear.
+Details about the looping applications are provided in a fourth section.

 Login credentials are required to access the servers.
 They are not stored in the source code.
 Please ask for them if you need to run these programs.